 So, choosing a low-code versus a no-code development platform to work with entirely depends on your business needs and how you’re planning to develop your apps in the future.

-At LowCode Agency, we recommend starting with your business goals in mind and asking yourself whether it makes sense to go with one or the other depending on the requirements.
+At LowCode Agency no-code agency, we recommend starting with your business goals in mind and asking yourself whether it makes sense to go with one or the other depending on the requirements.

 Here’s how you can do that:Determine whether your app will serve an internal purpose for collaborators to use or whether it needs to be accessed by end users.
 This is a key differentiator.